 If you use the actual expense method

 This expense method allows you to claim your actual vehicle costs, such as gas, oil changes, repairs, insurance, and depreciation.
 The nice thing about this option is that it's easier to track during the year since you can include the expenses with your other write-offs.
-You'll still need to keep current notes supporting business purpose of the trips you took.
+You'll still need to keep current notes supporting the business purpose of the trips you took.

 Make sure you carefully consider which method is most advantageous to you.
 If you claim mileage your first year, you can switch to actual car expenses the next year.
 But if you choose the actual method the first year, you're locked in and can't switch to mileage later on.